+Another supportive concept to consider during the brainstorming part of planning is the training required to allow the successful delivery of sales techniques.
 It is not safe to assume that all front office personnel are born salespeople; indeed, it is probably safer to assume that no one is a born salesperson.
 The fear of rejection or of intruding on others when pitching a sale is far too real for many people.
-The front office manager must reduce this negative perception of sales by training and encouraging the staff; otherwise, the program is doomed to failure.
+The front office manager must reduce the negative perception about sales by training and encouraging the staff.
+Otherwise, the program is doomed to failure.
 The objective of training is to develop and teach employees methods to use to promote various profit centers of the hotel.